Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Rosa Jay, Shutterstock

-Teaching Your Puppy To Be Alone
+Teaching Your Puppy to Be Alone

 Shaded English Cream Miniature Dachshund Puppy Sitting

-Image Credit: Carolyn Dietrich, Shutterstock
+Image by: Carolyn Dietrich, Shutterstock

 divider-dog

-Tips To Leave Your Puppy Alone
+Tips to Leave Your Puppy Alone

-1. Tire Him Out
+1. Tire Them Out

 white puppy sleeping

-Image Credit: Piqsels
+Image by: Piqsels

 2. Start Small

-3. Have A Designated Puppy Area
+3. Have a Designated Puppy Area

 Beagle puppy in dog bed at home

-Image Credit: New Africa, Shutterstock
+Image by: New Africa, Shutterstock

-4. Provide Toys And Activities
+4. Provide Toys and Activities

-5. Pay Attention When You Get Back
+5. Pay Attention to Them When You Get Back

 Woman holding adorable Brussels Griffon puppy indoors

-Image Credit: New Africa, Shutterstock
+Image by: New Africa, Shutterstock

 divider-dog

-How Long Can You Lave A Puppy Alone?
+How Long Can You Leave a Puppy Alone?

 Featured Image Credit: Jorge R Martins, Pixabay